maxamel/chessmine/src/examples/README.md

 pip, python3.9+, docker

+In case using dedicated machine to run this playground, transfer the files from examples/ to the remote machine: scp -r . user@domain:~/

 ### Install and run docker

 This step assumes a fresh alpine linux machine but similar commands should apply for other flavours.

 ```
+apk add --update py-pip
 apk add docker
 service docker start
 ```